 Despite her diminished authority, she was still considered influential enough to jeopardize the British plans.
 This was vouched by Lord Hardinge’s statements, who believed that the Maharani should be sent away from Lahore on the first opportunity that the British got.
 As a consequence, the Maharani was usually greeted with hostility and suspicion.

-During this period, she is alleged to have hatched a conspiracy with some Sikhs chiefs to assassinate Henry Montgomery Lawrence, the first British Resident at Lahore, and the Sikh commander Tej Singh in order to topple the British control over the Darbar.
-Tej Singh headed the Darbar, which was subservient to the British, and was considered working against the Maharani and the Darbar’s interest.
-This plot to assassinate the duo came to be known as the Prema Plot.
+During this period, she is alleged to have hatched a conspiracy with some Sikhs chiefs to assassinate Henry Montgomery Lawrence, the first British Resident at Lahore, and the Sikh commander Tej Singh to topple British control over the Darbar.
+Tej Singh headed the Darbar, which was subservient to the British, and was considered to be working against the Maharani and the Darbar’s interests.
+This plot to assassinate the duo became known as the Prema Plot.

 Though the attempt was unsuccessful, it not only proved the ability of the Maharani to pull off a surprise on the British but also showed the extent to which she could go to secure her position.
 This attempt gave the British administration a good excuse for her banishment from the Darbar.

-Interestingly another attempt to ‘corrupt' the soldier under the British command came to light in March 1848, which was again blamed on the Maharani.
-It could not be proved that the Maharani was directly involved, but the British believed, that Maharani Jind Kaur the mother of the Maharaja, is the instigator and adviser of all their schemes and plots, and they have produced letters said to have been written by Her Highness and other evidence in substantiation of their assertions.²⁴
+Interestingly another attempt to ‘corrupt' the soldiers under the British command came to light in March 1848, which was again blamed on the Maharani.
+It could not be proved that the Maharani was directly involved, but the British believed that Maharani Jind Kaur, the mother of the Maharaja, was the instigator and adviser of all their schemes and plots, and they produced letters said to have been written by Her Highness and other evidence in substantiation of their assertions.27

-Consequently, she got moved from Sheikhupura to Ferozepur and from there to Benaras.
+Consequently, she was transferred from Sheikhupura to Ferozepur and from there to Benaras.
 She was strictly forbidden from communicating with anyone from Panjab.
-The banishment of Maharani Jind Kaur shook the confidence that the Darbar nobles had placed in the British.
-Till this time, they had been loyal because the British had saved them from the Khalsa army, guaranteed their possessions and privileges, and given them a sense of security.
-However, the removal of Maharani Jind Kaur and the confiscation of the Jagirs of those suspected of close association with her caused them to question the policies of their benefactors.²⁵ Additionally, the Khasa soldiery, even though independent, still associated with the Sikh crown, was highly agitated by the Maharani banishment.
-She was still regarded as the Queen mother, and the Khalsa soldiery believed that she had no longer anyone to fight for her honor.
+The banishment of Maharani Jind Kaur shook the Darbar nobles' confidence in the British.
+Until now, they had been loyal because the British had saved them from the Khalsa army, guaranteed their possessions and privileges, and given them a sense of security.
+However, the removal of Maharani Jind Kaur and the confiscation of the Jagirs of those suspected of close association with her caused them to question the policies of their benefactors.28 Additionally, the Khasa soldiery, even though independent, still associated with the Sikh crown, was highly agitated by the Maharani banishment.
+She was still regarded as the Queen mother, and the Khalsa soldiery believed she no longer had anyone to fight for her honor.
 Her banishment was seen as illegal and unfair by the forces.
 The Khalsa army eventually joined Sardar Chattar Singh and Sher Singh Attariwala, who were loyal to the Lahore Darbar.
 The Khalsa army’s grievance was formally expressed in the manifesto, which Sher Singh Attariwala issued upon meeting Mul Raj, the Diwan of Multan, who had remained loyal to the royal family.

-Thus, Maharani’s removal from the Panjab became a rallying point among the Sikh soldiery and one of the most critical factors contributing to the Second Anglo-Sikh War.
+Thus, Maharani’s removal from the Panjab became a rallying point among the Sikh soldiers and one of the most critical factors contributing to the Second Anglo-Sikh War.
 She helped the rebels financially to fight against the British.
 But unfortunately, a few of her letters were intercepted.
-The British decided to remove her from Banaras to the fort of Chunar (Mirzapur, UP) now.
+The British decided to remove her from Banaras to the fort of Chunar (Mirzapur, UP).

 The Maharani was closely watched at the fort of Chunar, which was heavily guarded.
-But on April 19, 1849, she escaped from the fort.
-A court of inquiry was set up the next day, which could not establish how the Maharani escaped.
+But on 19 April 1849, she escaped from the fort.
+A court of inquiry was set up the next day, which could not establish how Maharani escaped.
 Interestingly, a letter written by her was found in the fort the same day, which stated, “you put me in the cage and locked me up.
-For all your locks and your sentries, I got out by my magic… I had told you plainly not to punish me too hard… But don't think I ran away, understand well, that I escaped by myself unaided."²⁷
+For all your locks and your sentries, I got out by my magic… I had told you plainly not to punish me too hard… But don't think I ran away, understand well that I escaped by myself unaided.”30

-She got announced a proclaimed offender, and police posts were alerted everywhere.
+She was proclaimed an offender, and police posts were alerted everywhere.
 To avoid an arrest, she escaped to Nepal.
-Maharani Jind Kaur arrived at Kathmandu on 29 April 1849.
+Maharani Jind Kaur arrived in Kathmandu on 29 April 1849.
 At Kathmandu, the sudden appearance of the widow of Ranjit Singh was both unexpected and unwelcome.
 Yet Jung Bahadur, the prime minister, granted her asylum, mainly as a mark of respect to the memory of the late Maharaja Ranjit Singh.
-A residence got assigned to her on the banks of river Bhagmati, and the Nepalese Government allocated her a maintenance allowance.
+A residence was assigned to her on the banks of river Bhagmati, and the Nepalese Government allocated her a maintenance allowance.

 There she learned about the rebellion’s failure and the Sikhs’ loss in the Second Anglo-Sikh War.
-In her concern for the well being of the young Maharaja, she conveyed her wish to meet the British resident in Nepal, which was refused.
-However, she got informed that the Maharaja was safe, and a pension was granted to him.
-Her request for a meeting with her son got rejected.
+In her concern for the well-being of the young Maharaja, she conveyed her wish to meet the British resident in Nepal, which was refused.
+However, she was informed that the Maharaja was safe, and he was granted a pension.
+Her request for a meeting with her son was rejected.
 The British did not want her to return to Panjab anymore, where the government’s control was now comfortably under them.
 Nonetheless, diplomatic pressure was put on Nepal to keep the Maharani from trying further political adventures.

-The prime minister also informed the British resident that the Maharani had tried to pass on a hundi (a financial instrument for trade, in medieval South-Asia) of rupees two thousand to the rebels.
+The prime minister also informed the British resident that the Maharani had tried to pass on a hundi31 of rupees two thousand to the rebels.
 This action strained her relations further with the Nepali prime minister.

-Meanwhile, she received a verbal message from Maharaja Gulab Singh.
-She, therefore, began to explore the possibility of slipping into Jammu and Kashmir.
-In February 1851 she sent Badrinath, Doola Singh, and Chunda Singh to Kashmir with letters addressed to Maharaja Gulab Singh and his Wazir Chunu.
+Meanwhile, she received a verbal message from Maharaja Gulab Singh, which led her to explore the possibility of slipping into Jammu and Kashmir.
+In February 1851, she sent Badrinath, Doola Singh, and Chunda Singh to Kashmir with letters addressed to Maharaja Gulab Singh and his Wazir Chunu.
 She again sent one Rajinder Gir in the guise of faqir to the Maharaja.
-In reply to these pleas, the Maharaja is said to have again conveyed his verbal approval of the scheme through Chunda Singh, who returned to Nepal in 1851.²⁸
+In reply to these pleas, the Maharaja is said to have again conveyed his verbal approval of the scheme through Chunda Singh, who returned to Nepal in 1851.32

-Before Maharani Jind Kaur could leave Nepal, her correspondence with Maharaja Gulab Singh also got discovered.
-The Governor-General thereupon instructed his resident in Nepal to lodge a strong protest with the Durbar and also to inform the Maharani that if she would try to enter the British territory she would be seized and imprisoned more severely than done earlier.²⁹
+Before Maharani Jind Kaur could leave Nepal, her correspondence with Maharaja Gulab Singh was also discovered.
+The Governor-General thereupon instructed his resident in Nepal to lodge a strong protest with the Durbar and also to inform the Maharani that if she would try to enter the British territory, she would be seized and imprisoned more severely than done earlier.33

 Under constant pressure from the British, the Nepal Darbar remained hostile to the Maharani.
 It imposed added restrictions on her as a result of her activism as well as of the constant British representations.